 Location: Station Road, Matamata (Lot 1 Deposited Plan South Auckland 65481, Lot 2 Deposited Plan 567678, Lots 1 and 2 Deposited Plan 21055, Lots 4 and 5 Deposited Plan 384886, Lot 204 Deposited Plan 535395 and Lots 25 and 106 Deposited Plan 393306, Lot 3 Deposited Plan South Auckland 14362)

-The activity: Subdivision consent (Section 11 of the Resource Management Act 1991) to subdivide land to develop approximately 95ha of land for residential purposes, a neighbourhood centre, a retirement village, two solar farms and ancillary infrastructure.
+The activity: Subdivision consent (Section 11 of the Resource Management Act 1991) to subdivide land to facilitate development of approximately 95ha of land for residential purposes, a neighbourhood centre, two solar farms and ancillary infrastructure.

 Advice note: Consent to cancel the consent notices, covenants and easements on the existing Records of Title will need to be obtained.
 The Fast Track Approvals Act 2024 does not provide for the cancellation of consent notices pursuant to Section 221(3), Section 241(3) and Section 243(e) of the Resource Management Act 1991.